This Is How Probiotics May Help To Support Your Child

 Healthy gut bacteria are an important cog in the digestive wheel, helping your child’s little body to absorb the nutrients it needs.

 From time to time a number of factors may throw off the balance of healthy and unhealthy bacteria in your child’s gut.
-This is when probiotics may help to restore the equilibrium.
+One of the benefits of probiotics for children is that they may help to restore the equilibrium.

 Did you know that your child’s gut is home to about 70-80% of their immune cells?